A Small Orange (ASO) founded in Atlanta more than a decade ago in 2003.

 ASO is committed to keeping your data secure, and its data centers include a range of security features, including 24/7/365 on-site support technicians; physical ID checks, biometric access, and keycard access; and full CCTV surveillance that is backed by digital recording on file.

 Compare A Small Orange with Other Hosts

-For your reference, here’s what you’ll get at less than $5/mo with other budget hosting services.
+For your reference, here’s what you’ll get at less than $5/mo with other cheap hosting services.

 A Small Orange Hosting Plans

-ASO shared hosting plans come in five different sizes: Tiny Plan (500 MB storage, 5 GB bandwidth, 1 domain), Small Plan (5 GB storage, 50 GB bandwidth, unlimited domains), Medium Plan (15 GB storage, 150 GB bandwidth, unlimited domains), and the Large Plan (30 GB storage, 500 GB bandwidth, unlimited domain).
-Prices range from $35 per year to $240 per year*.
+ASO shared hosting plans come in three different sizes: Tiny Plan (500 MB storage, 5 GB bandwidth, 1 domain), Medium Plan (15 GB storage, 150 GB bandwidth, unlimited domains), and the Large Plan (30 GB storage, 500 GB bandwidth, unlimited domain).

 My Experience with A Small Orange

-I started testing ASO shared hosting service in March 2015 and I like it very much.
+I started testing ASO shared hosting service in March 2015 and here are my findings.

-- Very Reliable – The test site score 99.99% uptime on the first month (check uptime review below).
+- Very Reliable – The test site scored above 99.99% uptime at most times during the test period.